stevenrobertson/sd-docs/01-project_identification/project-identification.md

 # Specifications and Requirements

+Only two classes of processors currently exist which are capable of delivering a suitable cost/performance ratio: GPUs by AMD and NVIDIA.
+AMD GPUs, while capable of sustaining a larger rate of raw computation, lack the cache and synchronization primitives necessary to implement the flame algorithm efficiently.
+Older NVIDIA GPUs are also unsuitable.
+The only products capable of supporting this algorithm are based around NVIDIA's Fermi microarchitecture.

-- Software will initially target the NVIDIA CUDA Compute Level 2.1 hardware architecture[^1], which imposes the following limitations:
+Fermi parts conform to CUDA Compute Level 2.1, which imposes the following
+limitations:

-    - 32-wide vector operation width
+    - 32-wide vector operation ("warp") width
-    - 1536 threads per multiprocessor[^2]
+    - 1536 threads per multiprocessor
     - 32768 registers per multiprocessor
     - 48KB shared memory per multiprocessor
     - 16KB L1 cache per multiprocessor
-    - 768KB L2 cache per device
-- Support single precision mode, with 64-bit compacted point logging
-    - Maximum resolution: 4096×4096, 8bpp
-    - Theoretical performance expectation: quality factor 10 at 1280×720@24fps
-      (220M points/sec; 16.8GB/sec point generation)
-- Support double precision mode, with 96-bit extended point logging
-    - Maximum resolution:   32768×32768, 16bpp
-    - No theoretical performance expectation set

-[^1]:   Only two classes of processors currently exist which are capable of
-        delivering a suitable cost/performance ratio: GPUs by AMD and NVIDIA.
-        AMD GPUs, while capable of sustaining a larger rate of raw computation, lack the cache and synchronization primitives necessary to implement the flame algorithm efficiently.
-NVIDIA parts are therefore required.

-[^2]:   This is an upper bound.
-Assuming we are able to effectively manage
-        memory to eliminate bottlenecks therein, a lower bound of 704 threads is given as the product of the minimum refresh latency for register dispatch (22 cycles) and number of threads per warp (32 threads).
-These threads must all be doing continuous computation in order to fully utilize the chip.
+These limitations do more than impose an upper bound on the performance of this device; together, they also set lower bounds for certain parameters.
+For
+example: due to deep pipelining, each 32-thread warp may only execute once every 22 cycles.
+If every warp performs pure computation, a minimum of 704 threads per SM is necessary to fully utilize the device.
+Accessing memory can stall a warp temporarily, so that minimum figure must be increased by the proportion of time a warp may spend waiting for memory.
+Main memory accesses take several hundred cycles, so it is advantageous to have as many threads as possible — but then the number of registers per thread is reduced.
+This multidimensional give-and-take is an integral part of designing high-performance algorithms for GPUs.

+A goal of this project is to render a flame animation in real-time.
+To do quality factor 10 at a resolution of 800x600 and a framerate of 20 frames per second, 9.6 million iterations of the algorithm would need to occur, producing at least 9.1 GB/sec of data across five radix sort passes and two filter passes.
+On a single, top-of-the-line GPU, capable of executing 1.5 TFLOPS, each operation must complete in no more than 225 cycles, including amortized filter cost.
+This ceiling is unrealistically low; it is quite likely that multiple GPUs will need to work in parallel to produce such an image.

+Another goal of this project is to render flames in higher quality than the CPU implementation.
+This goal is independent of the previously-listed one.
+Desktop hardware performs single-precision computation between 4 and 16 times faster than double-precision computation, and the additional bandwidth required for intermediate data values would further constrain performance.
+As a result, "performance" and "quality" modes will operate differently.
+Performance mode will be limited to a resolution of 4096×4096 at 8 bits per pixel, and use a 64-bit point log structure, while quality mode can generate images up to 65535×65535 at 16bpp, using a 96-bit point log structure.

+Amazon Web Services offers EC2 instances which feature NVIDIA's professional line of graphics cards; these devices perform double precision computation at half the speed of single precision.
+These instances can be used to perform quality-oriented renders, and to ensure that our software scales well across up to eight GPUs.

 # Project Block Diagrams